holdex/developers/docs/CONTRIBUTING.md

 A Spec describes the intended behavior for a Goal — not what currently exists, but what the Goal aims to deliver.
 It is a markdown file in `docs/specs/`.

-A Google Document may be used for ideation before the Spec is written.
-If one exists, link it in the Goal issue description, not in the Spec.
+Link it from the Goal issue under `# Spec` — see
+[Goal description](#goal-description) for the required format.
+Use `# Stakeholders Interview` in the Goal description for Google Documents used during ideation (not in the Spec file).

 A Goal must not be opened without a linked Spec.

 #### Lifecycle

+When a Goal is opened, [Wizard][2] may create an empty `docs/specs/<feature>.md` (frontmatter only) and link it from the Goal if no Spec URL is present yet.

 `docs/specs/<feature>.md` is the backlog of unimplemented behavior for a Goal.

 It shrinks as the Goal is implemented.
 Each PR that delivers behavior described in the Spec must move the corresponding sections from `docs/specs/<feature>.md` into the appropriate file in `docs/`.
-When the Spec file has no remaining sections, delete it — the Goal is fully documented.
+A spec may graduate to more than one file in `docs/` when its sections cover different areas.
+When all sections have graduated, keep the file as frontmatter only — do not delete it.
+The `# Spec` link in the Goal description must keep working, and the Goal can be reopened without re-creating the file.

 It can also grow.
 When scope is added after the Spec is merged, open a new PR against the spec file to add the new sections.
 Create Problem issues for the